If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Oravița

 Already during the 19th centuy Oravița was known as a climatic spa.
 The colony Marilla was a fashionable resort in a park about 1 km from Oravița.
 Some trains from Budapest even showed Oravița-Marilla as their destination (although they of course terminated in the station of Oravița).
 Between the two World Wars a new sanatorium for pulmonary diseases was opened on the Lup mountain and also was called "Marilla".
-The Marilla park colony in Oravița was then renamed to Brădișor.
+The Marilla park colony in Oravița was then renamed Brădișor.

 [scale]